-"Missing computer" email reminders are sent at 14, 21, 28, 60 and 90 days since a backup was last seen by our servers.
-If you intentionally have Backblaze paused, you can safely disregard these messages, but keep aware of the 6 month limit.
+"Missing computer" email reminders are sent 14, 21, 28, 60, and 90 days since a backup was last seen by our servers.
+If you intentionally have Backblaze paused, you can safely disregard these messages, but keep aware of the 6-month limit.

 When you return to your external or secondary drives, first connect them and verify they are working, and have all your files on them.
 Then you can change Backblaze's schedule back to "Continuously" and allow Backblaze to recheck the data on the external drives, and transmit any new/changed files since the last time it backed up.

 - Why is my hard drive listed twice?